 5) Game-based learning and gamification: What’s the difference?

 The good news is, within the learning industry, the benefits of game-based learning are widely accepted.
 The challenge remains that outside of L&D, stakeholders are often reluctant to invest in games.
 We need to get smarter with how we describe the benefits and results of this type of learning.

 Gamification is different in that gaming elements (like rewards, leaderboards, and badging) can be applied to a non-game environment or platform.
 It can be used to motivate a user towards a certain behavior but ethical questions arise: where is the line between motivating and manipulating a user towards an end result?

-6 + 7) Learning in the Flow of Work & Microlearning
+6 + 7) Learning in the flow of work and microlearning

 Workflow learning, microlearning… There’s no shortage of buzzwords around this learning trend, but the emphasis from the LTSF 2019 conference (echoed in other talks) was on offering bite-sized performance support in the moment of need, with minimal disruption and maximum ease.

-8 + 9) Virtual Reality & Augmented Reality
+8 + 9) Virtual reality and augmented reality

 VR and AR are two immersive technologies that can both engage and excite users—David proposed that the difference being that VR takes you there while AR brings the experience to you.